 Reeve (Treasurer) – Ching

-Spongs (General and Associate Representatives) – Vincent, Riley, Ebony, and Patrick aka Tassilon
+Spongs (General and Associate Representatives) – Velvet, Riley, Valentine aka Zhi, and Tassilon aka Patrick

 A new council is elected at the annual general meeting (AGM) every year during semester two.
 If you are interested in a leadership role, why not nominate yourself to be a council member?
 It looks great on your resume!